Reclaiming aging

 Liberation

-“No one ever told me how nice it was to not be 20!”
-The confidence of experience and the reduced anxiety can open us up to trying new things.
+“No one ever told me how nice it was to not be twenty!”
+The confidence of experience and the reduced anxiety that comes with it can open us up to trying new things.
 “What have I got to lose?
-Who cares if I don’t do it well, if I enjoy it, that’s what counts.”
+Who cares if I don’t do it well.
+If I enjoy it, that’s what counts.”
+Pickleball anyone?

 Brain studies show that older adults tend to be less emotionally “reactive” or volatile than people in their younger years.
-We tend to get more philosophical.
-Based on experience, we know that some hills are worth the battle to conquer, and others are not a hill to die on.
+We tend to get more philosophical as we age.
+Based on experience, we know that some hills are worth the battle to conquer and others are not a hill to die on.

 Losses bring opportunities